 The MolSSI Fellowship Program

 The MolSSI continues to fund prestigious software fellowships that recognize advanced graduate students and postdocs pursuing the development of software infrastructure, middleware, and frameworks that will benefit the broader field of computational molecular sciences, including biomolecular and macromolecular simulation, quantum chemistry, and materials science.
 MolSSI Software Fellows receive specialized training in state-of-the-art software design principles and tools, and they engage in outreach and educational efforts organized by the MolSSI.
 Each Fellow is assigned a mentor among the Institute’s Software Scientists, who oversee their software development efforts and training.
-In addition, Fellows are encouraged to spend a minimum of one week each year at the Institute headquarters at Virginia Tech to interact with the Software Scientists and other MolSSI staff and visitors.
+In addition, In addition, the fellows will spend a week at MolSSI HQ at Virginia Tech (typically in mid-July) to interact with the Software Scientists and other MolSSI staff and visitors during the “Software Best Practices Boot Camp”.

 These 12-month Fellowships, which are open to both graduate students and postdocs, will give recipients the opportunity to work with scientists at the MolSSI in order to implement recommended best practices, putting the Fellow’s project on a firm foundation, as well as conduct a targeted research project under the guidance of one or more of MolSSI’s Software Scientists.